sigmonky/marvel-homework/readme.md

 # Note To Reviewers
 There were issues with the Playground.
 My apologies!
 I transferred the original playground to a separate folder that hosted the homework repo and some files failed to transfer.
 I resolved the issue, tested the playground and it appears to be working now.
-The project had no that I was able to detect.
+The project had no compilation or runtime bugs that I was able to detect.

 To test, I cloned the repo onto my local desktop and -- once I restored the api keys -- everything worked in both the playground and the project.
 Please document any other build or runtime errors you encounter and I will resolve them promptly.